5 Important Questions to Ask Tax Resolution Firm Before Paying Them Any Money

 Question One: Are you licensed/legally able to provide me with professional and current tax advice?

-Unbeknownst to the public, a many tax relief firms hire unlicensed personnel to handle their clients.
-They do not have the training ,knowledge, or license to legally advise you on tax-related issues.
-A lot of agencies hire non-professionals to handle their sales and office work, so if you are seeking professional tax relief help, always be sure that you are speaking with an Enrolled Agent, Tax Attorney, or CPA (Certified Public Accountant) – these are the only three credentials authorized to represent taxpayers in front of the IRS.
-Even better,ask the tax relief if any of their tax professionals are former IRS Agents.
+Unbeknownst to the public, a many tax relief firms hire unlicensed personnel to handle their clients Collections cases.
+They do not have the training, knowledge, or license to legally advise you on tax-related issues.
+A lot of agencies hire non-professionals to resolve IRS Collections cases, so if you are seeking professional tax relief help, always be sure that you are hiring an Enrolled Agent, Tax Attorney, or CPA (Certified Public Accountant) to actually handle the case work – these are the only three credentials authorized to represent taxpayers in front of the IRS.
+Even better, ask the tax relief firm if any of their tax professionals are former IRS Agents.
 You could end up in a great deal of trouble with the IRS if you choose to act on false information provided to you by an unscrupulous tax firm, so always take the time to make sure you are speaking directly to a licensed and qualified tax relief professional as opposed to a salesperson or other non-tax staff members.

 Question Two: Are you, in fact, the person who will be handling my case?

 You don’t want to divulge too much information regarding your specific issue until you are speaking with the person who will actually be handling your case.
 You do not want to disclose any details of your case to someone who is not trained in tax matters.
 The IRS will not negotiate on a case that is not handled by a CPA, EA (Enrolled Agent) or tax attorney, as stated previously, nor will it help your case if you leave it in the hands of someone who is not specifically qualified to deal with the IRS and tax laws.
-Always insist that you speak to the person who is actually going to be handling your case before getting into any specifics of your issue or before handing over documentation.
+Always ensure a licensed tax professional is actually going to be handling your case before getting into any specifics of your issue or before handing over documentation.

 Question Three: What is your BBB rating?